 The normal cow fighting etiquette consists of kicking, pushing and head-butting and in the event of a cow fight, each cow is matched by weight and age.
 The Heren’s wrestle until they have proven the strongest cow and will be “crowned” Queen.
 Injuries are very rare and the competition through to the finale is broadcasted live on a Swiss national television.

 Ropes will be set to mark the spectators area and keep you safe whilst you can track each cow with a number and see if you are in with a winning bet.
-You can go and watch cow fighting events all over Switzerland and catch the early events in Le Chable just down from Verbier on 29th April 2018.
+You can go and watch cow fighting events all over Switzerland but one location is in Le Chable, just down from one of our most popular summer resorts Verbier.
 Go ahead and experience one of Switzerland’s most cultural events – and it wouldn’t be totally Swiss without a large spread of local cheese and wines!

 Does summer in the Swiss Alps sound good to you?
 Plan your trip to find the true beauty in Switzerland during the summer and make your list of your top activities!
 We would love to hear from you and discuss the best places for you to stay and make the most out of the mountains.
 Send us an email or give us a call on +44 01202 203659 and one of our Alps In Luxury team members will happily assist.